LYME TESTS DON’T AGREE

 Is Modified Two-Tier Testing better than Western blot?

-MTTT offers standardization but does not fully address early detection limitations.
+MTTT offers standardization but does not eliminate key limitations.
 Both methods have similar constraints.

 Can I still get Western blot testing?